EdZielinski/Project3/README.md

 * username - joe
 * password - joe_pizza

-The project name pinocchios has one app with the name of 'orders'
+The project name pinocchios has one app with the name of 'orders,' and inside the orders folder there are several python files.
+Below is a summary of the significant Python files within the orders app folder.

 **orders**